Stock events for Hormel Foods Corp. (HRL)

 HRL’s Geographic footprint

-Hormel Foods has a significant global presence, with products available in over 80 countries.
-The majority of its revenue is U.S.-based.
-Its international segment processes, markets, and sells products globally.
-The company has a presence in major international markets, including Australia, Brazil, Canada, China, England, Indonesia, Japan, Mexico, the Philippines, and South Korea.
+Hormel Foods is headquartered in Austin, Minnesota, and has a global presence with products in over 80 countries.
+Its international operations are conducted through joint ventures, licensees, subsidiaries, and direct sales in markets including Australia, Brazil, Canada, China, England, Indonesia, Japan, Mexico, the Philippines, Singapore, and South Korea.
+Domestically, Hormel Foods has numerous production facilities and sales offices across the United States.

 HRL Corporate Image Assessment